-Please contact the webmaster to post positions available.
-You are welcome to call/text Michelle Robertson-Shephard regarding postings 407.801.2430.
+Please contact Michelle Robertson-Shephard to post positions available.
+You are welcome to call/text regarding postings 407.801.2430.
 Information submitted by Florida public school districts is posted without a fee.
 All others interested in posting information are directed to FASP's Prospectus for fees outlined and payment options.
 All postings will remain as submitted by default for a maximum of six months.

 St. Lucie County